 Lenders require various documents to verify your income, employment status, assets, and liabilities.
 Have this paperwork organized and ready:

 • Pay stubs: Lenders typically want to see your most recent pay stubs covering the last 30 days of income.
+Utilize resources to understand what constitutes acceptable proof of income, such as providing detailed records with a check stub that displays gross income, deductions, taxes withheld, and net earnings.

 • Tax returns: You’ll likely need to provide your federal tax returns for the past 1-2 years, including all schedules and forms.